 Kettering College is among your best bets if you want to study Health Professions (Other).
-Enjoy a strong concentration on Health Professions (Other) in the major at Kettering College.
+14.9% of undergraduates at Kettering College are Health Professions majors.
 It is set in the suburban location of Kettering, Ohio.

 It's hard to beat LIU Brooklyn if you want to study Health Professions (Other).
-At LIU Brooklyn, 13.2% of undergrads major in Health Professions.
+We have determined that the Health Professions major at LIU Brooklyn is highly focused.
 Situated in Brooklyn, New York, this school is ideal for students who thrive in a city atmosphere.

 King's College is a great decision for students pursuing a Health Professions (Other) degree.
-This is quite a common major at King's College PA.
+A preferred choice for undergraduates, there are approximately 53 learners studying this degree at King's College PA.
 Wilkes-Barre, Pennsylvania is an excellent environment for students who appreciate the active city life.

 Jefferson College of Health Sciences is a great decision for students pursuing a Health Professions (Other) degree.
-Health Professions is a popular choice at Jefferson College of Health Sciences with over 31 graduates in 2017.
+Experience a strong focus on Health Professions (Other) in the major at Jefferson College of Health Sciences.
 Roanoke, Virginia is an excellent area for young people who get pleasure from the active city life.